kellylougheed/java-pset1/README.md

 ### 1-1: Identical

 Write a program that asks the user for two strings (allowing for spaces) with the Scanner, and uses a method called `areIdentical` to determine whether the two strings are all the same letter character (e.g. all 'a').
 The strings may be different lengths!
-The method should return a true or false value which you should then print to the screen.
+The method should take in two strings as parameters and return a true or false value which you should then print to the screen.

 Example: `areIdentical('aaaa', 'aa')` should return `true`. `areIdentical('aaa', 'ab')` should return `false`.

 ### 1-2: Sticky Text

 Write a program that asks the user for a string with the Scanner, processes it using a method called `createStickyText`, and transforms each letter into alternating lowercase and capital letters.
 Skip over any character that isn’t a letter (e.g. a space, punctuation) as you transform the letters.
-Your method should return a string, and you should print the result.
+Your method should accept a string as a parameter and return a string, and you should print the result.

 Example: `createStickyText("Hello, world")` should return `"HeLlO, wOrLd"`.